Document Management in FileHold Cloud

 Yes, the Azure Recovery Services Vaults are set to be locally-redundant.
 Additional information about the Azure RSVs can be read here: https://docs.microsoft.com/en-us/azure/backup/backup-azure-recovery-services-vault-overview

 Backups are performed daily.
 In the graphic below, a typical set of backups and retention for a customer’s application server in FileHold Cloud is shown.
 There is a quick Snapshot taken for the server for the last 2 days and 14 days of application consistent backups stored in the vault.
-There is one monthly for 12 months and yearly for 10 years.
+There is one weekly for 12 weeks and one monthly for 60 months.
 This particular example has 11 months of restore points under that retention scheme.

 Customers do not have direct access to the backups.
 FileHold will need to restore the backup for you for a nominal cost.
 The backups are stored in a Recovery Services Vault under our Azure tenant.
 If you would like a copy of the backups please see the information below on Offsite Exports.